Dimi7ri/Forum-MVC-PHP-MySQL-Bootstrap-v3.3.1-jQuery-1.11.1/README.md

 <br />
 <br /> Models folder contains all the application's data objects and entities that are embodied in the data base.
 <br /> The model Database implements the Singleton pattern to avoid multiple sessions, and provides methods to produce CRUDs.
 <br /> Controller folder contains application's logic.
-Manipulating Models and Views.
+Manipulating Models, Views and grabbing GET, POST requests.
-<br /> Views folder Contains the files than render the HTML.
+<br /> Views folder Contains the files than render the corresponding HTML.
-<br /> Html folder Contains all the generated results in HTML.
+<br /> Html folder Contains all the generated results in .php files to add dynamic content.
 <br />
 <br /> Manually set up the database running the query /Install Database first/database.sql